-By considering both the air purification capacity and demand maps (Figures 7 and 8), it is clear that there is a significant spatial disparity in air purification capacity and demand, with the former being higher in rural areas and the latter higher in urban areas.
+By considering both the air purification capacity and demand maps (Figures 7 and 8), it is clear that there is some spatial disparity in air purification capacity and demand.
+Indeed, air purification demand is centred on built-up areas and infrastructure.
+Whereas air purification capacity is centred on areas of woodland, which are often located away from built-up areas and infrastructure.
+However, the benefits of the urban woodland patches can be seen in the capacity map and many of these occur in areas of high demand, so will be especially important for this ecosystem service.
 Planting (or maintaining) trees and woodland close to main roads and other pollution sources in built-up areas would be highly beneficial, with considerable benefits to society.
-Air pollution can be very localised, hence it is important to consider the specific location of trees to gain the maximum benefit of this service.
+Air pollution can be very localised; hence it is important to consider the specific location of trees to gain the maximum benefit of this service.

 Trees are very effective at mitigating the effects of air pollution.
 However, there are major differences in the ability of different species to intercept pollution.
 The location of trees relative to pollution sources also determines how effective they are at removing pollutants, with trees close to sources being the most effective.
-Urban woodland is particularly effective as it has high capacity to absorb pollution and is also situated in locations likely to have high demand for the service.
+Urban woodland is particularly effective as it has a high capacity to absorb pollution and is also situated in locations likely to have a high demand for the service.

-Figure 8 Air purification demand across Buckinghamshire
+Figure 8 Air purification demand across Milton Keynes